-As of 2018, there are 32 states with expanded Medicaid more are likely to join the Medicaid eligibility extended to individuals earning up to 138 percent of the federal poverty level.
+As of 2018, 32 states with expanded Medicaid more are likely to join the Medicaid eligibility extended to individuals earning up to 138 percent of the federal poverty level.

-The national government is funding most of the expense of the growing Medicaid, and a small portion is shouldered by the joining states.
-Until 2016, the expenses for enrollees who are qualified under the expanded rule was 100 percent secured by the federal government.
-By 2020, the coverage will gradually decrease to 90 percent, but will not go below this figure.
+The national government is funding most of the expense of the growing Medicaid, and the joining states shoulder a small portion.
+Until 2016, the expenses for enrollees qualified under the expanded rule were 100 percent secured by the federal government.
+By 2020, the coverage will gradually decrease to 90 percent but will not go below this figure.